-Her primary scope of practice is Travel Medicine/Health and has a Certificate of Travel Health CTH(R) in 2005 through the International Society of Travel Medicine – ISTM.
-She has also completed a Diploma of Travel Medicine – DTM 2007 through Glasgow’s Royal College of Physicians and Surgeons offered by Health Protection Scotland – HPS.
-She has a professional certificate of immunisation through the University of South Australia (2010) and is a Nurse Immuniser through the Department of SA Health.
+For professional accountability, she has written the Certificate of Travel Health – CTH – 2005 through the International Society of Travel Medicine (ISTM); has a Diploma of Travel Medicine – DTM 2007 through Glasgow’s Royal College of Physicians and Surgeons; holds a professional certificate of Immunisation through Uni SA (2010) and is a Nurse Immuniser through the Department of SA Health.
 SHe has completed a Diploma of Hypnosis through the SASH – South Australian Society of Hypnosis.

 Lani has travelled extensively to areas such as the Caribbean, Mexico, Japan, South East Asia, Europe/UK and South America – including hiking the Inca trail.